Praneeth-18/kube-burner-demo/README.md

     - 90 seconds: ~3.6 rps (2 × 1.35^2)
     - 135 seconds: ~4.9 rps (2 × 1.35^3)
     - 180 seconds: ~6.6 rps (2 × 1.35^4)

+### Key knobs worth adjusting:
+- **backendName/backendServiceName/backendReplicas**: override the backend Deployment & Service names and replica count without touching the templates.
+- **frontendName/frontendServiceName/frontendReplicas**: same for the frontend.
+- **loadGeneratorName/loadGeneratorServiceName/loadGeneratorReplicas**: control the load generator resources and how many workers run in parallel.
+- **frontendPublicUrl**: injected into the frontend config so the browser hits the right backend endpoint.
+- **loadGeneratorActions**: comma-separated list of actions the Python client will randomly execute.
+- **enableLoad**: set to `false` if you want to deploy only the app stack (useful for manual demos).
+- **baselinePause/loadPause**: how long kube-burner waits between jobs—baseline lets you click manually; load keeps the generator running before you stop it.
+- **loadGeneratorBaseRps/RampFactor/RampInterval/RunDuration**: tune the exponential request curve.
+These are the levers for targeting different load levels or demonstrating a breaking point.
+- **prometheusName/prometheusServiceName/prometheusImage**: tweak the in-cluster Prometheus deployment if you want a different name or image tag.

+> Tip: keep multiple copies of the file (for example `demo-user-data-light.yaml`, `demo-user-data-stress.yaml`) and copy the one you want to `tmp/demo-user-data.yaml` before each run.

 ---
 ## 6. Run the demo